dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 Today, we're going to talk about how a system like that could look and what opportunities and challenges it will bring.
 Our guest today is Dan McCreary, a lead thinker and one of the most inspiring people in the knowledge graph space.
 He is also the author of the article "The God Graph."
 Dan, can you explain what the God Graph actually is?

 **Dan McCreary:** What was really inspiring about this concept is my background in physics and my interest in following the developments at CERN.
-There was a journalist who called the Higgs Boson the "God particle," and it became a very popular meme.
+There was a journalist who called the Higgs-Boson the "God particle," and it became a very popular meme.
 The idea behind it was to find one particle that could create a unifying principle, tying a lot of concepts together.
 If they could discover this particle, they could eliminate all the other theories and have a unifying force.

 That's what I was trying to do with the term "God Graph" — to bring together a lot of ideas around knowledge graphs and systems thinking.
 I have several friends who are really good systems thinkers, and I've always thought of it as a weakness of mine that I didn't study systems thinking much.
 What's important about this too is the focus on ethical considerations and what we call externalities.